Peeking inside a $15 Camera

 December 24, 2023

-(The screw holes are hidden under a plastic covering, this was my attempt to get at them)
+(The screw holes are hidden under a plastic covering, which I totally destroyed)

-Looks like it's actually capturing photos in 4:3 and stretching them to 16:9 for no reason at all.
-Here's the same image, squished back to 4:3 in GIMP:
+It captures in 4:3 and stretches to 16:9 for no good reason.
+Here's the same image, squished back to 4:3.

 AcquisitionMake = "HX-Tech "